 Veronica Syrtash has been promoted to Vice President, Legal and Business Affairs.
 Ms. Syrtash joined CMRRA in 1999 as an in-house lawyer.
 In her new position, Ms. Syrtash will supervise the negotiation, drafting and administration of CMRRA’s licensing agreements, as well as oversee and direct legal research for and advice to CMRRA.
 She will continue to be involved in Agency matters before the Copyright Board of Canada, and will also represent CMRRA on the Board of Directors of CMRRA-SODRAC Inc. (CSI).
 Called to the Ontario Bar in 1999, Ms. Syrtash graduated from the University of Western Ontario Law School, and later completed a Master of Laws degree from Osgoode Hall Law School, with a specialization in intellectual property law.

 In addition, Ms. Rioux announced that John Olding CPA, CA, has joined CMRRA in the position of Controller.
-Mr. Olding will succeed Fred Merritt, who will be retiring from CMRRA on January 31, 2014 after many years of exemplary service to the organization.
+Mr. Olding will succeed Fred Merritt.
 Mr. Olding comes to CMRRA with more than 25 years of business experience in both the public and private sectors, and with expertise in business development, strategic planning, project management, client services, information technology and human resources.
 Mr. Olding will be responsible for CMRRA’s financial management and administration and will join Ms. Rioux, Ms. Ellis and Ms. Syrtash to form CMRRA’s top management team.

 Founded in 1975, CMRRA is Canada’s largest music licensing agency.
 On behalf of the majority of music publishers and copyright owners doing business in Canada, CMRRA licenses the reproduction of songs in their repertoires on CD and via Internet distribution.